erwinsmit/blog/src/pages/make-your-sxa-site-perform/index.md

 KB | Library | Comments
 --- | --- | ---
 332 | 'xaquery.min.js' | This is jQuery wrapped in the XA (eXperience Accelerator) namespace.
-So if you don't need/use it, thir results in 332kb of unused JavaScript
+So if you don't need/use it, their results in 332kb of unused JavaScript
 212 |  fullcalendar.min.js | Required for the calendar component of SXA.
 How many pages have a caledar on them.
 Because there is no lazy-loading available, in most pages you will have 212kb of unused JavaScript
 156 | 'mediaelement-and-player.min.js' | This library is a very old wrapper around the HTML5 video element, unnecessary in this day and age
  72 |  galleria-157.min.js | This library is used by the carousel component.
 Do you want a carousel on every page?
 [Do you even need a carousel](http://shouldiuseacarousel.com/)?